panimalarponnurangam/Ex.No.7/README.md

 - Streamlit or Flask (Python) for creating a web-based task manager.

-# Explanation:
-### Prompt:
-"Design an AI-powered habit-building assistant that helps users set goals, track progress, and receive personalized motivation to stay consistent.
-The assistant should adapt to the user’s success rate and offer adjustments to improve adherence over time."

 ## Procedure:
 ### 1. Define Objectives & Scope
 - Identify the primary function: setting goals, tracking habits, offering motivation.